Hyomin: Ambassadorships

-Endorsements and promotions
+Endorsements

-Hyomin modeled for various shopping malls and brands such as Japanese-American store 7-Eleven before her debut.
+Hyomin modeled for various shopping malls and brands such as 7-Eleven before her debut.
 In 2017, Hyomin filmed a commercial for Adidas and also served as a Style runner for the brand.
-In 2018, Hyomin became a model for clothing brand GGPX for which T-ara modeled for in the past, she promoted the brand not only in Korea but also in Asia specifically in China due to her popularity in the country.
-In 2020, Hyomin became the global muse for Asian cosmetic brand "Abib Global" which was sold mainly in parts of South East Asia and China.
+In 2018, Hyomin became a model for GGPX for which T-ara collaborated with in the past, she promoted the brand not only in Korea but also in Asia specifically in China due to her popularity in the region.
+In 2020, Hyomin became the global muse for Asian cosmetic brand Abib Global which was sold mainly in parts of South East Asia and China.
 Several commercial films were released for the promotion campaign.
-In 2022, she became French sportswear brand Le Coq Golf's muse.
+In 2022, she became French sportswear Le Coq Golf's muse.
 The same year, she advertised Australian wine brand Penfolds.
 In November, 2022, she attended to the brand's 'Venture Beyond by Penfolds' event held in Singapore.
 In 2023, Italian-South Korean bag brand Toitt Bag selected her their newest as the model, producer and stylist.
-In March 2025, Hyomin became a model for Spanish luxury fashion brand LOEWE.
+In February, 2025 Hyomin became the face of Veganery.
+She later became a model for Spanish luxury fashion brand LOEWE, in March.
+In February 2026, Hyomin became the name face of Olivazumo.

+In 2012, The Voice of The People Newspaper, reported that each of T-ara's member's individual advertising fee is around 400 million won, one of the highest in the industry.

 Philanthropy and activism

 Hyomin is an advocate for pet protection.
 In July 2016, she participated in the "Protect Us" campaign.
 Hosted by premium pet magazine Life & Douge and Thank You Studio, It aimed to revise the animal protection act in South Korea and prevent animal abuse.

 In 2014, a self-designed collection of t-shirts made by Hyo-min was put on sale exclusive on T-ara's mobile app "T-ara Holic" to celebrate her solo debut.
 The entire collection was sold-out in less than 24 hours.
 Hyomin donated all profits to charities.
 In September 2014, Hyomin along with T-ara members donated 1,500Kg of rice "Dongducheon Angel" Movement.
 She personally delivered the donation to "Dongducheon Angel" Headquarters and held an additional fan-sign event to celebrate the Chuseok holiday with Boram and Qri.

 In January 2017, Hyomin participated in "Give Love" campaign, a charity event organized by Save the Children Korea.
 Hyomin donated several personal products.
 The same year, she, along with her groupmate Qri participated in the "Donation Applause 337 Relay" campaign.
 Proceeds were donated to the community chest of South Korea, Green Umbrella Children's Foundation and the Children's Rehabilitation Establishment Fund.
 In 2019, Hyomin donated relief supplies for the victims of Gangwon-do wildfire disaster.
 In February 2020, Hyomin donated 3,000 masks to Daegu citizens during the spread of COVID-19.
 On March 8, 2022, Hyomin donated items to help the victims of the fire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.
 Hyomin personally helped deliver the goods to charity organizations and people in need.